aptech/docs/docs/CR-cdir.rst

 ----------------
 .. function:: cdir(s)

-    :param s: if the first character is 'A'-'Z' and the second character is a colon ':', then that drive will be used.
-If not, the current default drive will be used.
+    :param s: A null string, or a scalar 0.
-    :type s: string
+    :type s: string, or scalar

     :returns: **dir** (string) - containing the drive and full path name of the current directory on the specified drive.